 Time Frame: August 1 – July 31

-Educational Excellence Initiative Program (K-12th Grade) - EEI Pre App Form
+Educational Excellence Initiative Program (K-12th Grade) - EEI Application Form

 The Educational Excellence Initiative (EEI) is designed to encourage Pokagon Band students in grades Kindergarten through 12th grade to strive for educational excellence, to attend school regularly, and to improve their academic performance.
 This “Invest in You” program allows citizens to increase funding for educational programs they frequently use, thereby increasing their knowledge, skills and ability to flourish in post-secondary educational institution.